fikayo-sanni/ductape-docs/docs/getting-started/quickstart.md

 1. Sign up at [cloud.ductape.app](https://cloud.ductape.app) and create a workspace.
 2. Create a product with at least one environment (`dev` and `prd` are a good start).
 3. Add databases, storage, graphs, or brokers and link them to each environment via cloud connections or manual credentials.
-4. Copy your access key from **Settings > API Keys**.
+4. Copy your server access key from **Tokens → SDK Access Key**.
 5. Install the CLI: `npm install --global @ductape/cli`, then `ductape login` and `ductape init --link` in your project folder.
-6. Install the SDK: `npm install @ductape/sdk`.
+6. Install the SDK: `npm install @ductape/sdk@latest`.
 Initialize it with your access key, product tag, and environment.
 Connect to your resources at startup.
 7. Add the MCP server to Cursor: `npm install @ductape/mcp` and configure `~/.cursor/mcp.json`.
 Use `ductape_generate_snippet` to get ready-to-use code as you build.